kanootoko/digitalModel_provision/README.md

 * **/api/provision/ready/municipalities**: returns the list of already aggregated by municipalities provision values.
   Takes parameters by query.
 You can set `social_group`, `service`, `living_situation` or `municipality` parameter to specify the request.
 * **/api/provision_v3/ready**: returns the list of calculated service types with the number of them.
 * **/api/provision_v3/services**: returns the list of conctere services with their provision evaluation.
+Takes `service` and `location` as optional parameters.
+  `service` can be one of the services calculated (by name or by id), `location` is a district or municipality by full or short name.
+* **/api/provision_v3/houses**: returns the list of houses with their services provision.
+At least one of the `service` and `location` parameters must be set.
+  `location` can be municipality or district given as short or full name, `service` - service type given by id or by name.
 * **/api/provision_v3/prosperity**: returns the prosperity value of a service type for a given social froup in a given location (district or municipality).
 * **/api/provision_v3/prosperity/municipalities**: returns the prosperity value of municipalities.
 Takes `social_group`, `service`/`city_function`/`infrastructure`,
   `district`/`municipality` and `provision_only` as optional parameters.
 If `district` is set, returns prosperity of municipalities of a given district.